Professor Mike Williamson

 Tel: 0114 222 4224

 My laboratory uses NMR (and other methods where appropriate) to determine the structure and dynamics of proteins in solution and to study their interactions with ligands.
 In addition we are developing new methods for characterising structures.
 Further details are in my web page, linked on the top right, and in the publications list.
 Recent work includes:

 We have a longstanding interest in polyphenols such as those from tea, and in how they interact with the body.
-As part of this study, we have shown that the main component of green tea, epigallocatechin gallate, has the potential to slow down HIV infection; and that EGCG can be transported effectively by binding to albumin in the blood.
+As part of this study, we have shown that the main component of green tea, epigallocatechin gallate (EGCG), has the potential to slow down HIV infection; and that EGCG can be transported effectively by binding to albumin in the blood.

 NMR spectroscopy, structural biology, biochemistry